collin-pham/rust-messenger/Workflow.md

 # Persistent data store

-rust-messenger will use a No-SQL DB (likely firebase) to handle and store messaging.
+rust-messenger will use a No-SQL DB to handle and store messaging.

 ## High level Workflow: